Stoniye/Godot-mobile-top-down-survival-game/README.md

-I started this project at the beginning of the year but lost motivation after 3-4 months.
-I estimate that I invested over 100 hours in this game.
-Although my code is a bit spaghetti-like, I thought I’d upload it.
-Maybe someone can find it useful!
-If you’re that someone, feel free to send me a message—I’d love to see what cool things you come up with.
+I started this project at the beginning of the year 2023 but lost motivation after a few months.
+In total, I’ve put over 100 hours into this game.
+While my code is a bit messy, I figured I’d upload it—maybe someone will find it useful!
+If that’s you, feel free to reach out—I’d love to see what cool things you create.
+(Yea i know it's not the best game and does't look great, but it was one of my first attempts and it was fun :))

-The features I’ve implemented so far include:
+So far, I’ve implemented the following features:

-- Save/Load of different worlds
+  1. Saving and loading different worlds
-- Shop system with openable chests
+  2. A shop system with openable chests
-- Crafting
+  3. Crafting
-- Smelting with a furnace
+  4. Smelting using a furnace
-- Building
+  5. Building
-- Traveling with a rocket to other planets
+  6. Traveling to other planets via rocket

-I’ve designed these systems to be as flexible as possible.
-In some cases, it only takes a few seconds to add new features or content to the game!
+I designed these systems to be as flexible as possible.
+In some cases, adding new features or content takes just a few seconds!

 Here are some screenshots of the game:
 ![Screenshot 2024-07-10 150727](https://github.com/Stoniye/Godot-mobile-top-down-survival-game/assets/81874364/c5af66c0-9b71-4582-9577-d0ed86d5f1ba)